-- The term "anticoagulant" is part of the name because LA actually reduce clotting in laboratory tests that are used to evaluate coagulation.
+- The term “anticoagulant” is part of the name because LA actually prolong clotting time in laboratory tests that are used to evaluate coagulation.
 For example, they inhibit the chemical reactions that lead to clotting in the partial thromboplastin time (PTT), a test routinely used to evaluate clotting.
 However, the presence of LA in the human body is associated with an increased risk of developing inappropriate blood clots.
 Importantly, lupus anticoagulant itself does not cause bleeding in the body.

 There is no single test for the detection of lupus anticoagulant and it cannot be measured directly.
 The presence of LA is usually determined by using a panel of sequential tests for which there is no standardization.

 - Depending on the results of these initial tests, certain follow-up tests are performed to either confirm or exclude the presence of lupus anticoagulant.
-For more on this, see the section titled "How is it used?".
+For more on this, see the section below titled “How is it used?”.

-The lupus anticoagulant is one of three primary antiphospholipid antibodies that are associated with an increased risk of thrombosis and antiphospholipid antibody syndrome (APS), an autoimmune disorder characterized by excess blood clot formation and pregnancy complications.
+The lupus anticoagulant is one of three primary antiphospholipid antibodies that are associated with an increased risk of thrombosis and antiphospholipid antibody syndrome (APS), an autoimmune disorder characterized by excess blood clot formation, organ failures, and pregnancy complications.
 The other two are cardiolipin antibodies and beta-2 glycoprotein 1 antibody.
-Individually and together, they increase a person's tendency to clot inappropriately.
+Individually and together, they increase a person’s tendency to clot inappropriately.
 People with APS are at greater risk for clotting if they test positive for all three antibodies.
 However, thrombosis appears more common in people with LA.